Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 # Mobile Buy SDK Integration Guide

-Shopify's **Mobile Buy SDK** for iOS enables merchants to easily sell products in iOS apps and allow their customers to checkout using the Shopify Checkout API or Apple Pay.
+Shopify's Mobile Buy SDK for iOS enables merchants to easily sell products in iOS apps and allows their customers to checkout using the Shopify Checkout API or Apple Pay.

 ## Getting Started